 What about special wipes and sprays?

-Products based on isopropyl alcohol are typically safe for screens.
+Products based on isopropyl alcohol are typically safe for computer screens.
 For wipes, make sure they are individually wrapped and designed specifically for lenses and screens.
 For instance, Care Check sells a box of 150 wipes for a mere $12 that can also be used on camera lenses, mobile devices, and more.
 We use these regularly and they work great.

 Care Check Lens Wipes (150 count)